-Servane Lessi Overview Research & Development Organization, Law & Communication IT & Telecommunications Supply Chain Management Production Procurement Finance & Controlling Corporate planning/strategy Marketing & Sales
+Servane Lessi Overview Engineering & Design Strategy, Organization & Law IT, Software Development Production Supply Chain Management Finance & Controlling Procurement Marketing & Sales Stories of Becoming

 Head of the Electric Power Train department